Patients at Bigfork Valley give top ratings to their hospital experience

 - Onsite sleep studies through Winmar Diagnostics

-- Social services—Bigfork Valley Social Services serves as a patient advocate and can assist with issues encountered during your hospital stay or on discharge.
+- Social services—Bigfork Valley Social Workers serve as a patient advocate and can assist with issues encountered during your hospital stay or on discharge.
 For instance, Social Services can find resources within the community to assist with particular needs and help with paperwork such as filling out advance health directives or medical insurance applications.

 - Cardiac rehab

-Patients who have a 3-day qualifying stay in another hospital may request swing bed admission to Bigfork Valley, allowing them to receive skilled nursing care or physical therapy close to home.
+Patients who have a 3-day qualifying stay in another hospital may request swing bed admission to Bigfork Valley, allowing them to receive skilled nursing care, physical therapy, Occupational Therapy or Speech Therapy services close to home.
 For more information, contact the hospital nurses’ station at 218.743.4491.

 Bigfork Valley nursing staff receive ongoing training in infection control methods.
 In addition, the hospital has a negative pressure isolation room for patients with airborne contagious disease.